hylandtechoutreach/ucs/FinalProject/StudentDesc.md

 # Final Project
 It's time to show off what you've learned!
 For the final project, create a website about anything you would like.
-You can work with a group or work by yourself.

 ## Technical Requirements
 You have a lot of freedom with this project, but you should make sure to meet some basic requirements.